 As you can see from the illustration above, the note in question is 'G'.
 Hence, by counting up from middle C, you can figure out any note you want as long as they are on the stave.

 However, this method of figuring out notes can be a bit tedious, especially when you are trying to figure out the notes that are further up the stave and far away from middle C. As these further notes take more steps to count to, it takes a longer time to determine what notes they are, and the longer counting process also means that there is more potential for mistakes to occur.
-There is however, a faster way to figure out notes for those who are just beginning to learn to read sheet music, which brings us to the next part.
+There is, however, a slightly faster way to figure out notes for those who are just beginning to learn to read sheet music, which brings us to the next part.

 Reading Treble Clef Notes A Little Faster - "FACE in the SPACE"